350z Vs 370z – What’s Best?

 For us, the manual 350Z would definitely be our preferred choice for throwing sideways.
 Sure, the 370Z has its fancy paddles, but with automatic gearboxes lacking a clutch and that real gear-control, you’re going to feel far less capable when it comes to drifting.

-Get yourself a bargain 350Z strap some forced induction to it, get clutch kicking to show those auto boys what they’re missing, and you’ll have an extremely capable and great looking drift car for a bargain price.
+Get yourself a bargain 350Z, strap some forced induction to it, upgrade the suspension with some coil springs and an anti-roll bar, get clutch kicking to show those auto boys what they’re missing, and you’ll have an extremely capable and great looking drift car for a bargain price.

 Again, if you have the money, feel free to be our guest if you’re tempted to send your manual 370 sideways.
 We’d love to see pics and videos!